Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 Complications

-Both women and men can get urethritis.
+Both women and men can suffer from urethritis.

 It occurs due to the fact that the urinary tract becomes infected with a fungus, bacteria or virus.

-The incubation period can range from five to thirty days.
+Duration incubation period can range from five to thirty days.

 The main manifestations of urethritis are:

-• itching while urinating;
+• itching during urination;

-• difficulties with urine outflow;
+• difficulties with the outflow of urine;

 • pain in the pubic area;